-Evidence of Rollout
+Evidence of Rollout.
 This water heater has plenty of evidence of poor draft: scorching from rollout, and corrosion caused by the condensation of escaping flue gases.
-If the appliance is spilling carbon monoxide this is surely a fire hazard, and could be a health hazard if the appliance is spilling combustion gases.
+This is surely a fire hazard, and could be a health hazard if the appliance is spilling combustion gases.
 Do not take these signs lightly-people die ever year because of poorly maintained combustion appliances just like this.